Hello! Click on one of our members below to chat on Whatsapp

-Found in the heart of the Ica coastal desert of southern Peru, the Nazca lines are a collection of enormous geoglyphs.
+Found in the heart of the coastal desert of southern Peru, the Nazca lines are a collection of enormous geoglyphs.
 They comprise of a number of shallow incisions or depressions made into the desert floor.
 Most of the carvings were constructed more than 2000 years ago by the Nazca culture, which is believed to have been influenced and inspired by the earlier works of the Paracas culture.
-Many scholars have found it relatively easy to determine how they were construction.
+Many scholars have found it relatively easy to determine how they were constructed.
 However, its use remains shrouded in mystery.
-Nevertheless, people still continue to theorize, mainly settling on either religious beliefs or astronomical reasons.
+People still continue to theorize, mainly settling on either religious beliefs or astronomical reasons.
 In 1994 it was officially designated as a UNESCO World Heritage Site.

-Since 2022, the total number of geoglyphs discovered amounted to 358.
+In 2022, the total number of geoglyphs discovered amounted to 358.
 There designs are mostly zoomorphic and the other shapes include flowers and trees.
 The Nasca lines are located between the towns of Nasca and Palpa.
 Today the Nazca Lines have become a hugely popular tourist attraction and a must see for all passing through.
 Most tours start from Lima and include the desert oasis of Huacachina, the Ballestas Island in Paracas and the Bodegas in Ica.

 The Nazca Lines’ first published discovery was by Pedro Cieza de León in 1553.
 With the rise of aviation came increased reports of the strange carvings in the desert from the Peruvian military and civilian pilots flying over the area.